 Having that in mind, it’s even more important to make sure you’re taking the right care of yourself when preparing for IVF.
 Great ways to manage stress are:

-- Taking your supplements – consult with your doctor what would be the right supplements for you.
+Taking your supplements – consult with your doctor about what would be the right supplements for you.

-- Meditation – it helps to connect with yourself, improve focus and relieve stress.
-Just 10-15 minutes a day of calm breathing exercises can tremendously improve your wellbeing.
+Meditation – helps to connect with yourself, improve focus and relieve stress.
+Just 10-15 minutes a day of calm breathing exercises can tremendously improve your well-being.

-- Research – if you feel that reading about fertility and the IVF process makes you feel more confident about the procedure, feel free to research it as frequently as you like.
-Just try not to get too overwhelmed by the information – allow yourself up to 45 minutes of daily reading and set a timer to make sure you’re not exceeding the time limit.
+Research – if you feel that reading about fertility and the IVF process makes you feel more confident about the procedure, feel free to research it as frequently as you like.
+Just try not to get too overwhelmed by the information – allow yourself up to 45 minutes of daily reading and set a timer to ensure you’re not exceeding the time limit.

-Fertility treatment has a big physical impact on women – your partner can help you by taking on tasks such as making sure you have enough medication, injections, educating themselves about fertility, how to prepare your body for IVF treatment and how to support you emotionally.
+Fertility treatment has a big physical impact on women – your partner can help you by taking on tasks such as making sure you have enough medication, and injections, educating them about fertility, how to prepare your body for IVF treatment and how to support you emotionally.

 If you feel like you need to speak to a professional, ask your doctor or nurse about our fertility counselling service.

 Be optimistic about your chances but be realistic.
 Try to enter the clinic with a positive mindset, and discuss anything that makes you feel anxious with your doctor or nurse.
 Here at The Evewell, we will always make sure to help you relieve these negative feelings.

 Plan a pleasant activity to do before or after your appointments, such as a walk in a park with your partner, or having a smoothie or lunch together.
 If your schedule allows, book a massage or an acupuncture session.